 Bring a large pot of water to a boil with a large pinch of salt.
 Once boiling, add rice and cook until tender, 25-30 minutes.
 Drain and return to pot.
 Keep covered until rest of meal is ready.

 Wash and dry all produce.
 While rice cooks, peel carrot.
 Using a vegetable peeler, shave it into ribbons, running blade down the length.
 Repeat with zucchini.
-Trim scallions, then thinly slice into 3-inch-long, matchstick-sized strands.
-Chop baby broccoli into bite sized pieces.
-Thinly slice mushrooms.
+Cut any large broccoli florets into small, bite-size pieces.
+Trim, then thinly slice mushrooms.
 Mince or grate garlic.
 Peel and mince ginger.

-In one small bowl, toss scallions with white wine vinegar and a pinch of salt.
-Set aside to allow scallions to quick-pickle.
-In another small bowl, stir soy sauce, garlic, ginger, and 1 tsp sugar until sugar dissolves.
+Trim scallions, then cut into 3-inchpieces.
+Halve each piece lengthwise, then slice as thinly as possible to create matchstick-shaped slices.
+In one small bowl, toss scallions with vinegar and a pinch of salt and set aside.
+In another small bowl, stir together soy sauce, garlic, ginger, and 1 tsp sugar.